Counting quadrant walks via Tutte's invariant method: Final comments and questions

 \section{Final comments and questions}

 We begin here with two comments on our results.
-In the first one, we relate weak and rational invariants.
-In the second, we discuss the link between our new expressions of $Q(0,y)$ (Theorem~\ref{thm:9models}) and the integral expressions formerly obtained in~\cite{Ra-12}.
-We then go on with a list of open questions and perspectives.
+In the first subsection, we relate weak and rational invariants.
+In the second one, we discuss the link between our new expressions for $Q(0,y)$ (Theorem~\ref{thm:9models}) and the integral expressions formerly obtained in~\cite{Ra-12}.
+We then go on with a list of open questions and perspectives (Sections~\ref{sec:DE-t} to~\ref{sec:other}).